“He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish” (opening line).

 To read my notes on reading The Paris Review’s famous interview with Hemingway (1958) click here.

-The 1953 Pulitzer Prize Decision
+On the 1953 Pulitzer Prize Decision

 The Fiction Jury in 1953 consisted of Roy W. Cowden, an English and Creative Writing Professor from the University of Michigan; and Eric P. Kelly, a Dartmouth English professor and author of children’s books –most notably The Trumpeter of Krakow (1929), winner of the Newbury Medal.